hsiblini/Election_Analysis/README.md

 # Election_Analysis
 Election Analysis using Python

-## Project Overview
+## Overview of Election Audit
 A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.

-1. Calculate the total number of votes cast
+1. Calculate the votes for each county
-2. Get a complete list of candidates who received votes
+2. Calculate the vote percentage for each county
+3. Determine the county with the highest voter turnout
-3. Calculate the total number of votes each candidate received
+4. Calculate the votes for each candidate
-4. Calculate the percentage of votes each candidate won
+5. Calculate the vote percentages for each candidate
-5. Determine the winner of the election based on popular vote.
+6. Determine the winning candidate based on popular vote

-## Resources
-- Data Source: election_results.csv
-- Software: Python 3.7.9, Visual Studio Code

-## Summary
+## Election Audit Results

+IMPORTANT: I COULD NOT FIGURE OUT HOW TO PRINT TO TXT.

 The analysis of the election show that:
 - There were 369,711 votes cast in the election.
+- The Counties included were:
+  -Jefferson
+  -Denver
+  -Arapahoe
+-The county results were:
+  -Jefferson County had 10.5% of the vote and 38,855 votes -Denver County had 82.8% of the vote and 306,055 votes.
+  -Arapahoe County had 6.7% of the vote and 24,801 votes.
+-The County with the highest voter turnout was:
+  -Denver County with 82.8% of the vote and 306,055 votes.
 - The candidates were":
   - Charles Casper Stockham
   - Diana DeGette